Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 ## Optional: Restrict sign-in access to your application

-By default, when you use the dotnet core template with `SingleOrg` authentication option and follow the instructions in this guide to configure the application to use the Azure Active Directory v2 endpoint, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can sign in to your application.
+By default, when you use the dotnet core template with `SingleOrg` authentication option and follow the instructions in this guide to configure the application to use the Azure Active Directory v2.0 endpoint, both personal accounts - like outlook.com, live.com, and others - as well as Work or school accounts from any organizations that are integrated with Azure AD can sign in to your application.
 This is typically used on SaaS applications.

 To restrict accounts type that can sign in to your application, use one of the options:

+### Option 1: Restrict access to a only Work and School accounts

+Open **appsettings.json** and replace the line containing the `TenantId` value with `organizations`:

+    ```json
+    "TenantId": "organizations",
+    ```

+### Option 2: Restrict access to a only Microsoft personal accounts

+Open **appsettings.json** and replace the line containing the `TenantId` value with `consumers`:

+    ```json
+    "TenantId": "consumers",
+    ```

-### Option 1: Restrict access to a single organization (single-tenant)
+### Option 3: Restrict access to a single organization (single-tenant)

 You can restrict sign-in access for your application to only user accounts that are in a single Azure AD tenant - including *guest accounts* of that tenant.
 This scenario is a common for *line-of-business applications*: